trainingdata/AIAssistedImageVideoLabelling/docs/v1.0/Overview/FAQ.md

 **How is Trainingdata.io different from managed labeling services?**

-Managed Labeling services produce error rates as high as 65%.
+Managed Labeling services produce error rates as high as 35%.
 This is due to low quality and inconsistency of labeling tools.
 Quality of labels produced by workforce depends on quality of user experience for the human labelers.
 We empower data science team to control user-experience of human labelers.

 What sets us apart is our focus on:

 1. Pixel accurate annotation tools
-2. Customizable labeling interface for every task
+2. Customizable labeling instruction for every task
-3. Quality and performance management
+3. Quality and performance management system (QMS)
-4. Data security and privacy protection with on-premises solution.
+4. Data security and privacy protection with on-premises solution using Docker.

 Compare the two workflows in image below: